 Incontinence is also indicative of a need for memory care because of the pressure this can put on a non-professional caregiver.
 As Dr. R. Scott Turner, professor of neurology and director of the Memory Disorders Program at Georgetown University, says, “[At-home caregivers] feel overwhelmed, they feel it’s more than they can handle, more than they signed up for.”
 This “care-giver stress” just makes the situation more difficult for everyone, and is detailed below.

 Memory loss does not just affect the brain; it affects the entire body.
 Your loved one could be forgetting to eat or take his medication.
 Maybe he is falling more easily or injuring himself more frequently.

 If your loved one is suffering from failing physical health, it’s probably time to seek professional help.

 Physical symptoms of memory loss include weight loss, poor hygiene, hunched-over posture, and bruises or breaks in the skin.

 Many caregivers are juggling taking care of their parents, going to work, and caring for their own children or grandchildren.
 That’s a lot to handle, especially considering caring for a parent or family member with memory loss is a full-time job.

-If the stress is affecting your mental health, your relationships, or your physical health, it is time to seek professional memory care.
+If the stress is affecting your mental health, your relationships, or your physical health, it is time for professional memory care in Lexington.
 We have seen instances of older caregivers literally killing themselves trying to care for their spouses with memory issues.